MoniMurray/bookworms-et-al/README.md

+### Database ERD

+This section captures the cardinality between the entities, or tables, in the database, and how they relate to the functionality of the website itself.

+The data model type used for this project is the Relational Model [list models] - User (allauth), Profile, Product, Category, Author, Order, OrderLineItem and Newsletter.

 The Entity Relationship Model for the relational database was first created on paper and then a model designed using LucidChart.